-The RACMA Fellowship Training Program (FTP) is accredited by the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ).
+The RACMA Fellowship Training Program (FTP) is accredited by the Australian Medical Council (AMC) and the Medical Council of New Zealand (MCNZ).
 After completion of the training program Candidates can apply for Specialist Registration in Medical Administration with the MBA or MCNZ.
 Completion of the training program enables medical practitioners to use their clinical training and experience together with their specialist medical management expertise to lead and influence the health service delivery.
 The Program is designed around the Medical Leadership and Management Curriculum which outlines the knowledge, skills and attributes required of a RACMA Fellow.

 The Curriculum is organised into four learning domains:

 Within each domain there are a set of learning objectives, syllabus topics, learning activities and assessment activities.

 The FTP can be undertaken on a fulltime or part-time basis while working in supervised medical management practice in various healthcare settings or government departments or authorities.
 Part-time training will be dependent on the time fraction of supervised medical management practice in the workplace.
 The minimum time fraction for part-time training is 0.5 FTE.
 The program may be completed in three years of full-time training.

 A RACMA Fellowship leads to a range of senior positions including:

 |Chief Medical Officers||Heads of divisions of medical services|

 |Chief executives of hospitals and universities||Chief health officers of government jurisdictions|